YU-Zhejian/art_modern/Readme.md

 - Largely eliminated POSIX-only routines by Boost.
 - Argument parser implemented in Boost.
 - Built-in profiles are no longer supported.
 User must specify path to existing profiles.
+- FASTA and SAM I/O re-implemented using `htslib` to allow huge FASTA files.

 This simulator is based on the works of Weichun Huang <whduke@gmail.com>, under [GNU GPL v3](https://www.gnu.org/licenses/) license.
 The software is originally distributed [here](https://www.niehs.nih.gov/research/resources/software/biostatistics/art) with following reference: